|Top Previous Next|

 To draw a four corner circle, you click and hold the left mouse button – move the mouse to the diagonally opposite corner and release the mouse button.

-Video - The Compass Like Tools
+FX Draw - How To Use The New Compass Tools